The transformative role of Research Infrastructures in supporting excellence in science and policy decision making

 Lars B. Pettersson, Biodiversity and Evolution, Department of Biology, Lund University

-Åke Lindström, Biodiversity and Evolution, Department of Biology, Lund University
+Åke Lindström, Department of Biology, Lund University

 11:30-11:45: Habitat diversity as a taxon-dependent tool for predicting red-listed forest species